-While I think it is important that the MBA Admissions Board understand what motivates you, I don't believe that you necessarily have to answer Option 5 to tell them that.
+While I think it is important that the MBA Admissions Board understand what motivates you, I don't believe that you necessarily have to answer this essay topic to tell them that.
 While many applicants are likely to want to answer this question, if you want to set yourself apart from the pack, don't do it unless your answer is really very compelling.

 An obvious reason for why HBS admissions made this question optional is because they don't want to read standard obligatory goals essays.
 This has been part of trend at HBS which began when they stopped asking about why applicants want to attend there.
 I think they decided that asking that particular "Why HBS?" question was not interesting and probably not sufficiently helpful in selecting who would necessarily succeed at HBS.
 As I have mentioned in my first post in this series, it is possible to express your future academic and professional objectives in another essay question.

-Especially given the poor job market providing an answer to this question that is not compelling is a poor use of your limited essay space.
-If you know your career goals are fairly generic ("I WANT TO BE A CONSULTANT"), don't write on this topic.
+An answer to this question that is not compelling is a poor use of your limited essay space.
+If you know your career goals are fairly generic and lack a strong visionary aspect to them, don't write on this topic.
 Instead, create an overall essay strategy that includes with in at least one of your four essays a clear explanation of why you want an HBS education and your potential to succeed at HBS and afterwords.
-While you will certainly have to explain your goals in an HBS interview, if you know your career vision is not one of the more interesting subjects you have to write about, don't write Option 5.
+While you will certainly have to explain your goals in an HBS interview, if you know your career vision is not one of the more interesting subjects you have to write about, don't write this essay.

-At a strategic application level, I suggest you still should go through the process of analyzing your goals in detail.
+At a strategic application level, all applicants should go through the process of analyzing their goals in detail.
 Chances are quite high that if your are interviewed by HBS, you will be asked about your goals.
 Hence, having essays that account for your goals even indirectly or in limited detail is an important part of having an overall application strategy.

 Even if your career vision is absolutely clear to you, I suggest going through a formal process of MBA goals formulation.
 You can use my GAP, SWOT, AND ROI TABLE FOR FORMULATING GRADUATE DEGREE GOALS for this purpose (see below).
 I think Gap, SWOT, and ROI analysis are great ways for understanding what your goals are, why you want a degree, and how you will use it.
 (Click here for a GMAC report on MBA ROI.)

-(To best view the following table, click on it.
-For a word version, please email me at firstname.lastname@example.org)
+(To best view the following table, click on it. )

 How to use this table: